 Welcome to Vanuatu

 This beautiful island is a Pacific island adventure far beyond your expectations.
-It offers an array of deserted beaches, remote and rugged islands, ancient culture and of course some world class diving scattered throughout an 80 plus island archipelago.
-Little effort and time is needed in order to really explore Vanuatu’s islands, but it is worth every single bit of it.
+It offers an array of deserted beaches, remote and rugged islands, ancient culture, and of course some world-class diving scattered throughout an 80 plus island archipelago.
+Little effort and time are needed in order to really explore Vanuatu’s islands, but it is worth every single bit of it.

 History of President Coolidge

 Around 90 minutes after, men arrived safely to shore.
 As they disembarked there was no panic, many men even walked onto the shore.
 However, the attempts that were made by the captain to beach the ship were obstructed by a coral reef.
-The Coolidge listed on her side, began to sink and then slid down the slope on into the channel.
+The Coolidge listed on her side began to sink and then slid down the slope onto the channel.

 Only two casualties were recorded in the sinking.
 The first was a man who was working within the engine room when the first mine struck.
 The second was a Captain Euart, who went back to the ship to help men that were left in the infirmary which he successfully rescued, but was then unable to escape himself and went down with the ship.